John Giesy: University of Saskatchewan

 Giesy eventually left MSU to become a Canada Research Chair in Environmental Toxicology at the University of Saskatchewan (U of S) and professor in the Western College of Veterinary Medicine's Department of Veterinary Biomedical Sciences.
 In 2010, Giesy was elected to the Royal Society of Canada (RSC) for being "among the world’s most influential environmental toxicologists whose work in ecological risk assessment, including aquatic, wildlife and avian toxicology, has had global impact."
 He was also among the three nominees for the 2010 Innovation Place-Industry Liaison Office Award of Innovation for having co-developed an assay test that evaluates the effects of chemicals on hormones.

 While at U of S, Giesy continued to conduct research on endocrine-disrupting chemicals and was sought by the U.S. Environmental Protection Agency to develop a way to test for these chemicals.
 As a result, his research team devised a test for use in worldwide screening programs.
 In 2012, Giesy was recognized with the Lifetime Achievement Award from the Paris-based Scientific Committee on Problems of the Environment and China’s Zhongyu Environmental Technologies Corporation.
 He was also awarded RSC's Miroslaw Romanowski Medal in recognition of his "critical work addressing environmental contamination."

-As a result of the COVID-19 pandemic, and like many US municipalities, Giesy helped develop an early warning system for the coronavirus by sampling and testing the city’s wastewater.
+As a result of the COVID-19 pandemic, and like many US municipalities, Giesy helped develop an early warning system for COVID-19 by sampling and testing the city’s wastewater.
 By 2021, his laboratory started picking up shedding of the SARS-CoV-2 Alpha variant two weeks prior to an Alberta outbreak by studying the sewage.
+Geisy's wastewater studies were very similar to prior studies conducted in early 2020 by MIT, Harvard, and Brigham and Women’s Hospital.

 In 2019, Giesy was awarded an honorary doctorate from Masaryk University in the Czech Republic, in the field of environmental sciences.